 Because of the color of the snow, the white seals are able to avoid the polar bear better.
 White seals are eaten less often and are easier to survive longer.

-Only the surviving turtles get a chance to reproduce because most of those turtles are green.
-So they pass on their green color trait to their offspring.
-Therefore, a greater percentage of turtles are green in the next generation.
+Only the surviving seals get a chance to reproduce.
+Because most of the seals are white, they pass on their white color trait to there offspring.
+Therefore, a greater percentage of seals are white in the next generation.